Church bingo: A tradition lost to the Covid-19 pandemic

 For years, the community space opened up for locals to gather and participate in the games.

-Christofilou found a special atmosphere and energy in the group as they played, which she has documented in her book Coffee Mornings.
+Christofilou found a special atmosphere and energy in the group as they played, which she has documented in her book Church Bingo.

 Bingo at the hall sadly came to an end due to lockdown and Covid-19 restrictions, forcing members to stop socialising in such settings.